ArvindRamachandran14/TAC-2.0/README.md

 # TAC-2.0

 TAC-2.0 is the latest TAC program.
 TAC stands for ThermoAnalyzer Controller.
-This program is responsible for controlling system variables in the ThermoAnalyzer (TA), data acquisiton from the 5 different TA instruments, and handling the experimenter's commands via the TAGUI program.
+This program is responsible for controlling system variables in the ThermoAnalyzer (TA), data acquisition from the 5 different TA instruments, and handling the experimenter's commands via the TAGUI program.

+TAC-2.0 is implemented in a Raspberry Pi computer in the CNCE lab at Arizona State University.
+To run the program, the Raspberry Pi needs to be connected to the TA and its instruments.

 ## Module Functionality